-Improve your French pronunciation with these fun and challenging tongue twisters
+Improve and perfect your French pronunciation with these fun and challenging tongue twisters !

 8 French Tongue Twisters to Perfect Your Pronunciation

 Everyone knows about Peter Piper’s famously pickled peppers and the (likely contraband) seashells she sells by the seashore – these timeless tongue twisters are hard to learn, but even harder to forget!
 If you thought they were just silly phrases that didn’t make sense, you’re right!
 But also, tongue twisters (or virelangues in French) have some surprising benefits when learning a new language.
 By learning a few tongue twisters, you’ll build vocabulary and improve your accent and enunciation so that you can sound just like a native speaker.

 Tongue twisters aren’t just silly sequences of words that are hard to understand – they actually help improve your fluency in any given language, and especially French.
 Tongue twisters help strengthen the muscles involved in speech which leads to better pronunciation and clearer speech patterns.
 What’s more, they are a great way to warm up before giving a speech or presentation.
 Get ready to impress with these fun and challenging French virelangues!

 Douze douches douces

 Tips: This tongue twister is short and sweet which makes it the perfect introduction to French virelangues.
 This one may seem easy, but don’t be fooled by the recurring silent “e”, or “e” muet, at the end of each word, as well as the silent “s” consonants.